 The spending line(s) associated with your entity allow you to define which validation steps you want to put in place for the creation of your Purchase Orders, and which budgets will be impacted.

-Defined directly in the parameters of the spending line (in the dedicated tab Manage the company's budgets and spending lines), the Responsible and the Substitute of the spending line are Buyers, who can be selected during the creation of the RFPs as validators of the selected proposal and creators of the Purchase Order beyond a certain amount.
+The Manager and Deputy manager of the spending line (defined directly in the settings of the spending line) are Buyers, who can be selected during the creation of the RFPs as validators of the selected proposal and creators of the Purchase Order, beyond a certain amount.

-Each spending line can be linked to one or more validation workflows, which determine the validation steps necessary for the publication of the Request for Proposal.
+Each spending line can be linked to one or more validation workflows, which determine the validation steps necessary for the publication of a Request for Proposal.

 When a workflow is associated with a spending line, this means that, when creating an RFP on the entity, after selecting the spending line (defining the validation of the PO), the operational will be able to select the workflow (defining the validation of the RFP) associated with it.

-If no location is entered, the field to be filled in by the operational at this level will be a free field.
+If no location is entered, the field to be filled in by the operational at this level will be empty.

-You can check here the preferred suppliers lists that have been associated to your entities.
-For the moment, these lists are still set up at the Company level, i.e. in the Specific settings of the parent entity, to know more, please read this article.
+You can check here the preferred suppliers lists that have been associated to your entity.
+These lists are set up at the Company level, i.e. in the Specific settings of the parent entity, to know more, please read this article.

-Premium feature, the profile codes allow you to define and standardize the types of profiles generally sought on your RFPs, in order to consolidate your pricing and your reporting.
+Profile codes are a Premium feature which allows you to define and standardize the types of profiles generally sought on your RFPs, in order to consolidate your pricing and your reporting.

-From this tab, you can easily create, edit or delete profile codes that can be associated with RFPs or purchase orders on your entity.
+From this section, you can easily create, edit or delete profile codes that can be associated with RFPs or Purchase Orders on your entity.

-Once profile codes are associated with your entity, this field must be filled in when creating any RFP or PO on the entity.
+Once profile codes are associated with your entity, the corresponding field must be filled in when creating any RFP or PO on the entity.

 Rate cards are a Premium feature as well and allow you to associate certain profile codes with specific rates, while being linked to one or more of your preferred suppliers.

-From this tab, you can easily create, edit or delete rate cards, which can help you populate the maximum expected budget** on each of your RFPs.
+From this tab, you can easily create, edit or delete rate cards, which can help determine the maximum expected budget on each of your RFPs.
 Indeed, if a rate card has been assigned to the entity, then on each RFP from your entity, the maximum budget field will be automatically filled in after the Operational selected a profile code.

 It is also possible to retrieve one or more rate cards that have already been defined on a parent entity.

 The interfacing is also a Premium feature.
-If interfacing functionalities have been set up at the Company level, you will then be able to activate here the Purchase Requests/Service Receptions on your entity here.
+If interfacing functionalities have been set up at the Company level, you will then be able to activate here the Purchase Requests/Service Receptions on your entity.